jlwitthuhn/cycles-shader-editor/README.md

 Now you can create a window and get a serialized graph from it, but that string is not very useful on its own.

-To help with this, you can use the CyclesShaderEditor::CyclesNodeGraph class defined in `graph_decoder.h`.
+To help with this, you can use the cse::CyclesNodeGraph class defined in `graph_decoder.h`.
 This class has a single constructor that takes a serialized graph string as an argument.
 Once the object construction is complete, the 'nodes' and 'connections' member variables will be populated with relevant information.

 ### Constructing a ccl::ShaderGraph